 Are there any free options for checking a business credit score?

-If you want to get a peek at your business credit score and gain access to important credit-tracking tools, then there are a few free options to consider.
-Keep in mind that free business credit reports tend to be lighter in terms of what they include, but they can provide a good place to start.
+There are a few free business credit scoring services, but keep in mind that free reports tend to be lighter in terms of what they include.
+Still, they can provide a good place to start.

 Free options to check your business credit score include:

-- Dun & Bradstreet CreditSignal: This free service from Dun & Bradstreet lets you gain access to your business credit score and receive notifications when someone accesses your business credit profile.
+- Dun & Bradstreet CreditSignal: As mentioned already, this free service from Dun & Bradstreet lets you gain access to your business credit score and receive notifications when someone accesses your business credit profile.
 You can also sign up for free email alerts that let you know when a change occurs to your credit score.
 Note that most of the benefits of this free program only last for 14 days, at which point they suggest upgrading to one of their paid options.

 - Nav: Nav also offers a free option that lets you access your Dun & Bradstreet, Experian and Equifax business credit reports and scores.
 This service includes a summary of your business credit reports, credit-building tools and even your personal credit score from Experian.